casdoor/casdoor-website/docs/mcp-auth/overview.md

 **Casdoor solves this problem.** As a full-featured, open-source identity platform, Casdoor provides all the OAuth 2.1 infrastructure your MCP server needs.
 Point your server's Protected Resource Metadata to Casdoor, and it handles user authentication, consent, token issuance, and validation—while you focus on building your MCP tools.

-## The Problem: OAuth 2.1 is Complex
+## Why use Casdoor for MCP auth?

-The MCP specification (June 2025 revision) explicitly separates the authorization server from the resource server.
+The MCP spec separates the authorization server from the resource server.
 While this separation allows MCP servers to delegate authentication to external providers, it also requires implementing:

 - **OAuth 2.1 endpoints**: Authorization, token, and introspection endpoints
 - **Dynamic Client Registration (DCR)**: RFC 7591 for automatic client registration